jyaymie/siftora-frontend/README.md

 ## 💄 Project Description

-SIFTORA provides a convenient way for users to keep a digital inventory of all their makeup and skincare products.
+SIFTORA provides a convenient way for users to keep a digital inventory of all their makeup products.
 Products are organized into user-named "bins" and can be sorted by a variety of fields, including price, expiry date, and product use.

 Take a look: https://siftora.netlify.app